-Last Day to Add/Drop/Swap: Due to the non-standard dates associated with this program, please check your Student Centre for the important dates pertaining to your section.
+LastDaytoAdd/Drop/Swap: Due to the non-standard dates associated with this program, please check your Student Centre for the important dates pertaining to your section.

-$\textbf{Pre-requisite:} \ \ \text{Due to the multiple pathways in the Bachelor of Education, please consult Undergraduate Programs in the Bachelor of Education and the Bachelor of Education and$

-Education for questions related to pre-requisite courses.
+Pre-requisite: Due to the multiple pathways in the Bachelor of Education, please consult Undergraduate Programs in Education for questions related to pre-requisite courses.

-Office Hours: By appointment only
+OfficeHours: By appointment only